 What are suitable structural test results?

-To ensure public safety we may ask you to carry out calculations based structural tests for some or all of the street lights included in your application.
-The only street lights that do not require structural testing are those designated "Heavy Duty".
-These units are specifically designed to take extra loading.
+To ensure public safety we may ask you to carry out 'Type 3' structural tests and calculations for some or all of the street lights included in your application.
+The only street lights that do not require structural testing are called "Heavy Duty" which are specifically designed to take extra loading.
 When making your application our team can confirm if any of your requested streetlights fall into this category.

 When organising your structural tests and calculations it is important to inform your Structural Engineer of the some of the clauses within our Third Party Attachment Agreement letter:

-- A clearance of 2.1m must be maintained in cases where Third Party Attachments are erected over a footpath.
+- A clearance of 2.1 metres must be maintained in cases where Third Party Attachments are erected over a footpath.
 Within Hampshire this clearance is increased to 2.5m.
-No part of any sign may be nearer that 0.5m to the face of the kerb.
+No part of any sign may be nearer that 0.5m metres to the face of the kerb.